mightymuke/codemania.github.io/conversations.md

 ## Can't I stay at the hotel?

 If you got a 'weekender' ticket then yes, you're booked in.
-Otherwise - Sorry, you'll need to travel in both days.
+Otherwise, you'll need to travel in both days.